onqtam/headjack/src/algorithms_feeds_aggregation.md

 The most important aspect of today's media are the [recommendation systems](https://en.wikipedia.org/wiki/Recommender_system) that guide our attention and ultimately our thoughts, opinions & culture at scale.
 Most algorithms we use are [black boxes](problems_with_the_web.md#black-boxes--algorithmic-bias) - we don't know what they are nor how the ML models are parameterized & trained and if there's any (intentional) bias.
 And even if that was public information - there would be no way to check because we don't have access to the data either.
 Furthermore, nobody can build new competing indexes, models & recommendation engines and we're left with the lowest common denominator that optimizes mostly for engagement & time spent in the attention economy.

+Is it a coincidence that one of the most important papers in AI/ML that introduced transformers was called `"Attention is all you need"`?

 <!-- > "What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it." - [Herbert A. Simon](https://www.brainyquote.com/quotes/herbert_a_simon_181919) -->

 <!-- toc -->